evanmiller67/button_gluttons/README.md

 ### The drawing
-Winner is announced the CafePress keynote.
+Winner is announced the CafePress keynote;
-Winner has the most buttons at the end.
+has the most buttons at the end.
 Buttons are converted to raffle tickets (keep your buttons).

 BOSSES - CP employees have unlimited life